 - Safety distance of 6 feet or 2 meters.

-- Authorities recommend that community gardens close during lockdown.
+- Authorities recommend closing community gardens during lockdown.

-In the second stage, businesses must take a hard look at the way they work.
+In the second stage, businesses must change the way they work.

 Stage 2: work-from-home and landscaping jobs

 In this stage, avoid any contact that isn’t crucial to the business’s operations.

 With reasonable precautions, professional gardeners can still serve customers.